-Of all the many functions in Excel, the IF function is often the first function new users turn to.
+Of all the many functions in Excel, the IF function is often the first function that new users turn to.
 It's a very flexible function that you can use in all sorts of ways.

 Let's take a look.

-To illustrate how IF works, let's look first at a case where we need to assign a pass or fail to a group of students.
+To illustrate how IF works, let's look first at a case where we need to assign a "pass" or "fail" to a group of students.

 To pass, students need to achieve an average of 70 or greater.
-Anything lower, is a fail.
+Anything lower is a fail.
 This is a perfect application for the IF function.

-So, to pass a student needs an average of 70 or greater.
+So, to pass, a student needs an average of 70 or greater.
 That means we can write our logical test as I6 >= 70, and simply enter "Pass" in double quotes for the value if true.
-If I copy that down, we'll see which students passed.
+If I copy that value down, we'll see which students passed.

 Let's adjust the formula to show both pass and fail.
 To do that, I need to add the third argument for value if false.

-Since we're testing to see which students have scores below 70, the value if true is "Fail", which means the value if false should be "Pass".
+Since we're testing to see which students have scores below 70, the value if true is "Fail," which means the value if false should be "Pass."

 Now each student in the list gets either a pass or a fail.

 Let's do one more thing to make this example more interesting.
-Let's make the passing score an input on worksheet so that it can be easily changed.
+Let's make the passing score an input on the worksheet that can be easily changed.
 I'll also name the input cell to make the new formula easier to read.

-With the passing score exposed as an input we can change the passing score to any value we like and all results update dynamically.
+With the passing score exposed as an input, we can change the passing score to any value we like and all results update dynamically.

 The IF function runs a logical test and returns one value for a TRUE result, and another for a FALSE result.
 For example, to "pass" scores above 70: =IF(A1>70,"Pass","Fail").
 More than one condition can be tested by nesting IF functions.
 The IF...